Baklava: Turkey

-In Turkish cuisine, baklava is traditionally filled with pistachios, walnuts or almonds (in some parts of the Aegean Region).
-In the Black Sea Region hazelnuts are commonly used as a filling for baklava.
+In Turkish cuisine, baklava is traditionally filled with pistachios, walnuts, or almonds (in some parts of the Aegean Region).
+In the Black Sea Region, hazelnuts are commonly used as a filling for baklava.
 Hazelnuts are also used as a filling for the Turkish dessert Sütlü Nuriye, a lighter version of the dessert which substitutes milk for the simple syrup used in traditional baklava recipes.
 Midye Baklava is a mussel-shaped baklava filled with nuts.
+Pistachio sarma baklava is a green rolled baklava with ground pistachio butter filling. Şöbiyet is a variation that includes kaymak as the filling, in addition to the traditional nuts.

-Şöbiyet is a variation that includes kaymak as the filling, in addition to the traditional nuts.
 The city of Gaziantep in south-central Turkey is famous for its baklava made from locally grown pistachios, often served with kaymak cream.
-The dessert was introduced to Gaziantep in 1871 by Çelebi Güllü, who had learned the recipe from a chef in Damascus.
+The dessert was introduced to Gaziantep in 1871 by Çelebi Güllü, who had learned the recipe from a Syrian chef in Damascus.
 In 2008, the Turkish patent office registered a geographical indication for Antep Baklava, and in 2013, Antep Baklavası or Gaziantep Baklavası was registered as a Protected Geographical Indication by the European Commission.
 Gaziantep baklava is the first Turkish product to receive a protected designation from the European Commission.